 At the book launch in September, Deanna Rodger confessed that she had never read a poetry book before she began writing spoken word at the age of seventeen, and that she wanted I Did It Too to be the book that she would’ve picked up ten years ago.
 In the same vein, when asked who she had written this book for, Rodger replied, ‘Everyone.’
 Whether you’re familiar with her work from having watched her perform online or in real life, or you’re a total beginner to spoken word, or even a complete beginner to poetry in general, I Did It Too is worth a read.

 Deanna Rodger is an international writer, performer and facilitator.
 She co-curates two leading spoken word events: Chill Pill and Come Rhyme With Me and is on the board of Safe Ground.
 Her accolades include: ELLE UK’s ’30 inspirational women under 30′, The Female Lead’s ’20intheir20s’, Cosmopolitan’s ‘No.1 trailblazing woman’, youngest UK Poetry Slam Champion (Farrago 2007/8).
 Deanna teaches the Writing Poetry for Performance module with Benjamin Zephaniah at Brunel University and is a tutor at School of Communication Arts (‘The most successful ad school in the world’).
 Check out her creative experiment Matter – www.thisismatter.com

-Cia Mangat is a student from London.
+Cia Mangat is a student from London and a winner of the Foyle Young Poets of the Year Award in 2017 and 2016.
 She can’t read her own handwriting most of the time, but that hasn’t stopped her from writing things all too often.
 Yet.